pedrohw12/WelcomeComponent-ReactNative/README.md

 - src > FirstAccess;

-What this does ?
-This is the component that will pop up in the first access of the client in the page that mount the component.
+<strong>What this does</strong> ?
+This is the component that will pop up in the first access of the client
+in the page that mount the component.

 Why shows only once ?
 Because the asyncstorage is set, so it will save the information and won't